henyxia/henyxia.github.com/content/scholar/GIS4-2019/07-haproxy.md

 * Located in `/etc/haproxy/haproxy.conf`
 * Can be checked with `haproxy -c -f /etc/haproxy/haproxy.cfg`
-* Restart to apply new configuration with `service haproxy restart`
+* Restart to apply a new configuration with `service haproxy restart`

 ---